w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 - `Staked` - Pay into the stash account, increasing the amount at stake accordingly.
 - `Stash` - Pay into the stash account, not increasing the amount at stake.
+- `Account` - Pay into a custom account, like so:
+  `Account DMTHrNcmA8QbqRS4rBq8LXn8ipyczFoNMb1X4cY2WD9tdBX`.
 - `Controller` - Pay into the controller account.

 Example: